alexpaul/String/README.md

 ## Challenge

-Write the following text below to a file called `Output.txt` in the sandbox documents directory.
+1. Write the following text below to a file called `Output.txt` in the sandbox documents directory.

 <pre>
 iOS apps is predominantly written using Objective-C.
 </pre>

+2. Read and print the contents of the `Output.txt` file.

-We are in the current year of 2020 and no longer is this statement true.
+3. We are in the current year of 2020 and no longer is this statement true.
 Update the output file to the following.

 <pre>
 iOS apps is predominantly written using Swift.
 </pre>

+4. Read and print the modified `Output.txt` file.